vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 The Abhāsavāda divides the manifested into thirtysix categories.
 This division, as Abhinava very clearly states, is based, neither wholly on the scientific observation, nor purely or exclusively on the logical inference.
 The authority of the Agamas? is its sole basis.
 This, however, does not mean that it has no support of the facts of experience and that it is simply a matter of belief.
 It means only this that it is not within the reach of the ordinary means of perceptional or inferential knowledge to fully reveal the essential nature and the full implication of each one of the tattvas.
 It does not deny that it is a result partly of long intuitive (yogic) experiments and partly of a careful study of mind and matter.

-Of the thirty-six categories twenty-five i. e., from the puruşa to the earth are taken from the Sankhya, with some slight modifications in some cases, as we shall point out, while dealing with them separately ; and one, namely, the māyā, is adopted from the Vedānta.
+Of the thirty-six categories twenty-five i. e., from the puruṣa to the earth are taken from the Sankhya, with some slight modifications in some cases, as we shall point out, while dealing with them separately ; and one, namely, the māyā, is adopted from the Vedānta.
 The remaining ten are common to both the dualistic and the nondualistic schools of the Saivāgama.
 Of these ten, which represent the first ten of the thirty-six categories, the first five represent five powers or to be more accurate, five aspects of the Ultimate Reality.
 The remaining five, which are placed between the

 1. I. P. V., II, 186.